wp-plugins/wp-copysafe-web/readme.txt

 * Enable or disable use of browser menus
 * Enable or disable use of the keyboard

-For more information visit http://www.artistscope.com/copysafe_web_protection_wordpress_plugin.asp
+For more information visit the [CopySafe Web Protect](http://www.artistscope.com/copysafe_web_protection_wordpress_plugin.asp) plugin page at ArtistScope.

 == Installation ==